bkram/rsdh-rss/readme.md

 # Preface

-Mirrors a show from RSDH from their stack storage and creates a rss feed for the downloaded episodes.
+Mirrors a show from RSDH from their Stackstorage.com site and creates a rss feed for the downloaded episodes.
 Does not do any housekeeping at the moment and the amount of episodes it does track is hardcoded as well.

 ## Requirements